A5sys/MonitorBundle/README.md

-# Simple Monitor Bundle #
+# Monitor Bundle #

-This bundle gives some simple statistics about the application usage.
+This bundle gives some statistics about the application usage.

 You can easily know, day per day: